OS Policies at CAS Institutes

 These materials may have different levels of generality and different purposes.
 Each of these documents fulfils its function in transforming scientific practice towards greater openness, ease of replication, verifiability and reusability.

-There are three basic types of documents:
+There are three basic types of these documents:

 • Strategic documents, a kind of roadmap, describing how the centres plan to transform current practice and achieve the desired state, i.e. in our context more open science, greater accessibility of publication results, more systematic management of research data, etc. Depending on the timeframe addressed by these documents, we can distinguish between longer-term, general strategies and follow-up implementation documents aimed at shorter period – the so-called action plans.
 Implementation documents are characterised by a detailed elaboration of the necessary activities – i.e. what needs to be done in individual sub-steps, with a clear definition of the responsibilities and roles of specific staff, planned financing and, last but not least, the setting of deadlines and performance indicators.